 - 1. If listed species are present, provide a brief discussion of measures that will be taken to avoid or minimize adverse impacts to these species or their habitat. - 2.
-If there are no known or reported occurrences, could listed species reasonably be expected to be present based on the site-specific habitat characteristics?
-If yes, please provide a brief discussion. - 3.
+If there are no known or reported occurrences, provide a brief discussion if the listed species reasonably be expected to be present based on the site-specific habitat characteristics. - 3.
 All proposed amendments must be reviewed for consistency with the adopted Wellington Comprehensive Plan.
 To support the proposed amendment, reference specific Objectives and/or Polices the proposed amendment is consistent with or furthers.
 For each Objective/Policy referenced, the application must explain in detail how the individual Objective/Policy will be furthered by the proposed amendment.